IceWizard7/frostbyte-cpu/README.md

 - |- \_\_init\_\_.py - A file to mark the directory as a Python package

-- static/* - A folder containing CSS and Images for the Simulator
+- static/* - A folder containing CSS, JS and Images for the Simulator

 - templates/* - A folder containing HTML Templates for the Simulator